 2-4 KING STREET

 If you doctor agrees, you may have some medications and treatments on repeat prescription.

 Requests for a repeat prescription can be made by post, by coming into the surgery or through this website.
 Click on the link above to order a prescription.
 New users are required to complete a simple registration prior to using the service.

 We DO NOT accept repeat prescriptions over the telephone.
 If you wish to order your medication over the telephone, your local pharmacy will be happy to order your medication for you.

-Prescriptions will usually be ready to collect after 48 hours although some requests may take up to 72 hours, especially if you are requesting an item that is not a regular repeat prescription.
+Prescriptions will usually be ready to collect after 48 hours (excluding weekends and Bank Holidays) although some requests may take up to 72 hours, especially if you are requesting an item that is not a regular repeat prescription.

 If you provide a stamped address envelope we can post your prescription to you.

 Many local pharmacies can order, collect and deliver your prescription for you.
 If you would like to participate in this service, contact your local pharmacy for more information.
 Your pharmacy can also discuss your medications with you.
 Ask them about having a medication usage review.
 They will let the practice know of your consultation.

 Patients on repeat medication will be asked to see a doctor, nurse practitioner or practice nurse at least once a year to review these regular medications and notification should appear on your repeat slip.
 Please ensure that you book an appropriate appointment to avoid unnecessary delays to further prescriptions.